pricing

 How to Price Your Handmade Products — The Complete Formula for Makers (2026)

 Most makers are guessing at their price.
-Here's the formula that tells you exactly what to charge — with a worked candle example.
+Here's the formula that tells you exactly what to charge — with a worked candle example and channel-by-channel breakdown.

 How to Price Your Handmade Products — The Complete Formula for Makers (2026)